 Senate to vote on specialty pharmacy crackdown

-WASHINGTON (AP) — The Senate on Tuesday considered whether to advance a bill designed to tighten government oversight of pharmacies that custom-mix prescription drugs and ship them in large batches.
+WASHINGTON (AP) — The Senate is meeting on whether to advance a bill that would put under tighter oversight specialty pharmacies that custom-mix prescription drugs in large batches.

-The legislation, passed by the House in September, also would create a national system for tracking prescription drugs from manufacturers to retail pharmacies.
-The bill has virtually unanimous support in the Senate, where a test vote on the measure was expected late Tuesday.
-If it passes that chamber, perhaps this week, President Barack Obama was expected to sign the bill into law.
+The legislation, passed by the House in September, also creates a national system for tracking prescription drugs from manufacturers to retail pharmacies.
+The bill has virtually unanimous support in the Senate, where a test vote on the measure was expected Tuesday.
+If it passes that chamber, President Barack Obama is expected to sign it into law.

-The compounding pharmacy bill is intended to prevent a repeat of last year's fungal meningitis outbreak that killed 64 people and sickened 750 more across the U.S. The sickness was traced to a now-closed pharmacy in Massachusetts, the New England Compounding Center, where inspectors found mold, standing water and other unsterile conditions
+The compounding pharmacy bill is intended to prevent a repeat of last year's fungal meningitis outbreak that killed 64 people and sickened 750 more across the U.S. The sickness was traced to a now-closed pharmacy in Massachusetts, where inspectors found mold, standing water and other unsterile conditions.